Serial Experiments Lain Anime Review

 Language: 3 - Not extreme, but significant profanity in a few scenes.

-Available in North America from Geneon (formerly Pioneer) on four hybrid Signature Series DVDs, which are re-packaged versions of the original four-disc release.
-The four volumes are also available in a box set.
-It was originally also available on four subtitled or dubbed VHS volumes, now out of print.
+Available in North America from Funimation on a combo Blu-ray/DVD box set with remastered, touched-up, high-def video and bilingual audio.
+Previously available from Geneon (formerly Pioneer) on four hybrid Signature Series DVDs, which are re-packaged versions of the original four-disc release.
+The four volumes were also available in a box set.
+It was originally also available on four subtitled or dubbed VHS volumes.